Updated January 20, 2022

 Who should apply for one of the recovery benefits?

-Until October 23, 2021 you may also be eligible to apply for one of three Canada Recovery benefits.
+Until May 7, 2021 you may also be eligible to apply for one of two Canada Recovery benefits:

 What if my hours have been reduced but I am still employed?

-- In order to qualify for Employment Insurance, you must be unemployed for at least one week.
+To qualify for Employment Insurance, you must be unemployed for at least one week.
 Thereafter, you may work and receive EI benefits through the Working While on Claim program.
-For workers whose hours are reduced but who continue to work without interruption, the Canada Recovery Benefit is available if your income has been reduced by at least 50 per cent.

 What counts as employment income to determine eligibility for the recovery Benefits?